apigee-labs/rapier/README.md

 ---
 usage: read
 ```
 `Create` is allowed for properties, but not Entities.
 For an Entity, whether or not it can be used in a POST for create is determined by the relationships that reference it, rather than the value of usage.
-For properties, whether it can be set on a POST is determined by the value of usage.

 #### <a name="relationship"></a>Relationship